Find out the general rules for the Point of Sale Retail Scheme, how the scheme works, records you must keep and how to work out your VAT.

 7.2.1 Discount vouchers

-These are also known as money-off coupons, see Business promotions and VAT (Notice 700/7)) section 7 for further details.
+These are also known as money-off coupons, see section 7 of Notice 700/7 for further details.

 7.3 Vouchers redeemed for cash with you